Q: Why do you need a Master Services Agreement and a Statement of Work?

 Master Services Agreement (MSA)

-The MSA serves as the overall contract between your company and a freelancer, contractor, or vendor.
+The MSA (or independent contractor agreement) serves as the overall contract between your company and a freelancer, contractor, or vendor.
 It establishes the legal terms between the parties to the agreement.
 MSAs identify the parties to the agreement (using legal names), specify how long the MSA is valid and how it can be renewed (if applicable), and includes legal terms such as payment terms, ownership of intellectual property, confidentiality, and termination rights.

 Using an MSA saves you time and money, as you do not need to negotiate legal terms every time you start a new project.
 Multiple SOWs or WOs can be attached to an MSA during the period governed by the MSA.
 The MSA is the “master” document, which controls the terms for all associated SOWs / WOs.